Duncan: Have you ever seen the old man?

 JD: Agreed, but there’s no use in just standing here.
 Where else can we go?

 Duncan: I can’t think of anything.
-Wait, do you still have the code for the student activities room?
+Wait, do you still have the door entrance code for the student offices?

 JD: Hell yeah, good call man.
 I left my wallet at home though.
 Do you have your GatorOne card?